 That’s it for our Kindle email guide.
 If you didn’t know about this feature before, hopefully we’ve shown you how you can unlock your Kindle’s full potential.

 If you’re new to your device and want some more general advice, you can check out our Kindle setup guide for initial instructions and our Kindle user guide for a more in-depth look at what the device can do.
-We also have a guide on how to convert AZW3 to PDF, in case your device doesn’t support the Amazon’s format.

 What did you think of our guide?
 Do you agree that sending documents and ebooks via email is the easiest way to get them onto your Kindle?
 Or do you think the setup process is a bigger hassle than simply transferring via a USB cable?
 Let us know in the comments below.
 Thank you for reading.